James W. Curran, MD, MPH

 In 1995 James W. Curran was appointed professor of epidemiology and dean of the Rollins School of Public Health.

 Graduating from the University of Notre Dame, he received his MD from the University of Michigan and a master of public health from Harvard University.
 In 1981 Dr. Curran coordinated the task force on acquired immune deficiency syndrome (AIDS) at the Centers for Disease Control and Prevention (CDC) and then led the HIV/AIDS Division.
 While at the CDC, he attained the rank of the assistant surgeon general.

-Dr. Curran is an adjunct Professor of Medicine and Nursing, and Co-Director and Principal Investigator of the Emory Center for AIDS Research.
-He is immediate past chair of the board on Population Health and Public Health Practice of the Institute of Medicine and served on the Executive Committee of the Association of Schools of Public Health.
+Dr. Curran is an adjunct Professor of Medicine and Nursing, and Co-Director of the Emory Center for AIDS Research.
+He is immediate past chair of the board on Population Health and Public Health Practice of the Institute of Medicine and serves on the Board of Directors of the Association of Schools and Programs of Public Health.
 Additionally, he holds an endowed chair known as the James W. Curran Dean of Public Health.